syncfusion-content/winui-docs/winui/Drop-Down-Color-Palette/Overview.md

 ## Key features

-* Theme base and its varient colors support
+* Theme base and its variant colors support

-* Standard base and its varient support
+* Standard base and its variant support

 * Automatic color support